 - NOCAC Head Start will work with teachers and parents to ensure that dietary restrictions that are personal (religious/cultural) will be accommodated, if possible.
 A statement from the child’s parent/guardian describing the restriction is required.

 - Early Head Start will follow same process and incorporate parent preference for Child and Adult Care Food Program, Infant Meals for children 0-11 months.

-- NOCAC Head Start Staff will consult with the Health/Nutrition Assistant regarding concerns and to ensure that needed follow-up occurs.
+- NOCAC Head Start Staff will consult with the Health/Safety Assistant regarding concerns and to ensure that needed follow-up occurs.

 - A list of children with food allergies/dietary restrictions will be kept confidential on the center refrigerator using the “Attention” cover sheet.